openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 immediately, later, or never.
-Offering users generics, but at the cost of throwing away all their libraries, would have been a bad trade in 2004, when Java already had a large and vibrant installed base (and would be a worse trade today.)
+Offering users generics, but at the cost of throwing away all their libraries, would have been a bad trade in 2004, when Java already had a large and vibrant installed base (and would be a worse trade today).

 Our goal today is even more ambitious than it was in 2004: to extend generics so that we can instantiate them over primitive classes with specialized (heterogeneous) layouts, while retaining gradual migration capability.
-(Further, migration compatibility in the abstract is not enough; we want to actually migrate the libraries we have, including Collections and Streams.)
+Further, migration compatibility in the abstract is not enough; we want to actually migrate the libraries we have, including Collections and Streams.

+This goal will be achieved through a combination of i) allowing primitive class instances to be treated as lightweight Objects; ii) supporting interoperation of primitive class types with existing erasure-based generics; and iii) developing optimized heterogeneous _species_ in the JVM for cases in which enough type information is available at run time.

 ## A brief history

-Project Valhalla has ambitious goals, and its intrusion is both deep and broad, affecting the classfile format, VM, language, libraries, and user model.
+Project Valhalla has ambitious goals, and its intrusion is both deep and broad, affecting the `class` file format, JVM, language, libraries, and user model.
 In 2014, James Gosling described it as "six Ph.D theses, knotted together."
 Since then, we've built six distinct prototypes, each aimed at a understanding a separate aspect of the problem.